Niger says insurgents kill nine members of security forces

-NIAMEY At least 12 people - including nine members of Niger's security forces - were killed in attacks by unidentified insurgents on Thursday in the western Tillabéry region near the border with Mali, the government said.
+NIAMEY At least nine members of Niger's security forces were killed in attacks by unidentified insurgents on Thursday in the western Tillabéry region near the border with Mali, the government said.

 "Terrorist elements carried out simultaneous attacks in Tillabéry.
 Five policemen, two gendarmes and two national guards were killed," it said in the statement signed by the West African state's defence and interior ministers.